agrawalpri/CollabSync/README.md

-# CollabSync-A-Task-Managing-platform-with-teams-
+# CollabSync(A Task Managing platform with teams)

-Full stack project using MERN
+Full stack project using MERN </br>
 What it does? </br>

 1. User Dashboard – View assigned tasks, track progress, and get task insights.